 Participants generally concluded that although the new definition is well-intentioned, a new label might not be necessary – consistent disclosure of lumpy or potentially unusual items could be more valuable than a new prescriptive definition of unusual.
 Other potential issues identified covered how to:

 Overall, we get the impression that users of financial statements consider the proposals in the ED to be a step in the right direction, but that there are also several areas in which additional clarity and further consideration by the Board would be welcome.
-At the time of writing, the Board intends to consider the feedback on the proposals before the end of 2020.
+At the time of writing, the Board intends to consider the feedback on the proposals.
 We look forward to seeing how this important project progresses in the coming year.